vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 meeting.
 This was both due to time constraints and to conserve energy.
 This was good because I spent about four continuous hours standing/walking, so having all my energy intact was helpful.

+## 2024-08-31: one-off resumption of strength exercises

+On 2024-08-31, I resumed strength exercises after about two weeks.
+I also went jogging, but only jogged 1.4 miles, the minimum, which is likely due to extensive walking the previous day.

+I'll have to take a break from strength exercises for a while in light of my upcoming blood test, so I wanted to do strength exercises at least once to confirm my strength levels were intact and do a little bit of reinforcement so that I don't lose my strength too much.